Jump to content

 Win grinned.
 “Lead on, ringleader.”

-The four slipped into the woods, the scent of pine all around, with owls hooting occasionally in the distance.
+The four youths slipped into the woods, the scent of pine replacing that of the campfire, owls hooting occasionally in the distance.
 Their stories grew stranger: a cat befriending a sparrow, regal penguins, otter librarians.
-Laughter faded as the moon rose, impossibly bright.
+When the moon began to rise, their laughter died.

-Demon stilled.
-Erik’s eyes glazed.
-Angel and Win exchanged a look, fear and trust tangling together.
-Then bones twisted, fur spilled down arms: Demon, black as midnight; Erik, white as new snow.
-Both wolves glanced back, tails tucked, ears pinned, as if ashamed.
+Demon stilled while Erik’s eyes took on an odd sheen.
+Angel and Win frowned at one another, fear and trust tangling together.
+Then bones twisted, fur spilled down arms: Demon, black as the night; Erik, white as new snow.
+Both wolves peered back, tails tucked, ears pinned, as if ashamed.

 Angel and Win shared a silent nod.

-With a synchronized howl that echoed through the trees and sent birds scattering from their roosts, the wolves vanished into the darkness.
+With a synchronized howl that was surely heard for miles, birds scattered from their roosts, and the wolves vanished into the darkness.
 Angel and Win perched on a fallen log, its bark soft with moss and rot, silence settling comfortably between them.
-The forest floor was carpeted with layers of decomposing needles that muffled all sound except the distant rush of water and the occasional crack of a branch.

-Win broke it first, voice low.
+Win broke it first with a whisper.
 “Right.
 About all that… my family’s half vampire, half human.
 And, you probably guessed, Erik’s half werewolf, half human.”

 Angel managed a crooked smile.
 “You’re in good company.
 Demon and I, sons of a lycan and a vampire.
 Only fusion case we know.”